Demo Day @ 3pm

 With 15 seconds to spare, AirPlay shows up, and my phone was connected.
 My classmates standing by were relieved for me.
 Meanwhile, my heart was about to jump out of my chest.
 It all happened so quickly, and now I must make sure I run through the demo in perfect sync with our pitch.
 My fingers were shaking so visibly that someone standing behind me made a comment later.
 Luckily, no other technical difficulties ensued, and the demo completed without anyone noticing the rocky beginning.

 We revealed the public QR code for scan at the end of our demo, and I also shared photos around social media.
 I’ve been surprised by the positive responses.
 Acquaintances messaged me to ask whether they can post jobs and share the app, and an alum from Le Wagon had asked for our repository to study our design.

 For a project that I treated more or less like an amateur school project, the positive reaction has been encouraging, and serve as a boost of confidence in our abilities as web developers.
 I’m so grateful to be a part of such a solid group.
 To have a live product for the audience to play was so rewarding.
 And with this rush of adrenaline, the 9-week roller coaster ride to become a web developer ends.

 Yet, the journey never ends.
 Just as I ponder how I will relax, an alum from Le Wagon contacted me to work on a pro-bono project yesterday.
 The universe wants me to keep the momentum going, and I shall oblige.

 Thank you for reading my Le Wagon series.
-I will compile a list of considerations to take as a prospective student for Le Wagon Shanghai.
 If you have any questions at all, please feel free to leave me a comment.
 It’d be useful to pay it forward for the rest of the community!